 Many Teams Retrieve More Context, Not Better Context

-- Do we have the discipline to make retrieval more accurate and useful without adding cost, drag, or noise?
+- Do we have the retrieval discipline to improve grounding, trust, and performance?

 We help leaders pinpoint the retrieval gaps that matter most so GenAI pulls more relevant, timely, and usable context that strengthens grounding, answer quality, and trust at scale.